-Airbus 2018 jet production on par with Boeing’s total when former CSeries jets are counted
+Bombardier acquisition leaves Airbus 2018 jet production on par with Boeing’s total

 Despite a very difficult year for Airbus that included major production delays and a radical reshuffle in its executive leadership ranks, its purchase of a majority stake in Bombardier’s CSeries jets meant the European manufacturer ended 2018 with commercial airplane production figures that came close to matching — and even arguably outmatched — Boeing’s record output.

-And in sales, though Airbus fell well short of Boeing in total new orders, the year-end tallies moved closer in December when Delta, JetBlue and U.S. startup carrier Moxy all placed firm orders for Airbus’s new small narrowbody jets from the line-up acquired in July from Bombardier in a screaming deal with no money down,.
+And in sales, though Airbus fell well short of Boeing in total new orders, the year-end tallies moved closer in December when Delta, JetBlue and U.S. startup carrier Moxy all placed firm orders for Airbus’s new small narrowbody jets from the line-up acquired in July from Bombardier in a screaming deal with no money down.

 Airbus said Wednesday it finished the year with 800 airplane deliveries, including 20 of the former Bombardier planes, now renamed as the A220 family of jets.
 That’s a production record for Airbus, although it missed its original delivery target of 800 airplanes without the A220s added.